 - Effect of active utilization management on the value and cost of genetic testing

 The fund’s annual budget of ≥$350,000 will be administered by Chief Academic Officer Dr. Bruder Stapleton based on recommendations from the Academic Enrichment Fund Committee.
-The Committee, comprised of Children’s clinicians from varied hospital departments, along with Dr. Stapleton, established eligibility criteria, formulated the application and review processes, and will review and rank the applications.
+The Committee, composed of Children’s clinicians from varied hospital departments, along with Dr. Stapleton, established eligibility criteria, formulated the application and review processes, and will review and rank the applications.

 - Amount awarded will be a maximum of $25,000 per individual applicant and up to $50,000 for projects that involve multiple eligible investigators from different divisions or departments.
 Payment of indirect costs is not allowed for this Award.